Get the Best WordPress Backup

 You’ll need to accept the terms and notices.
 After you click on Next, confirm the installer settings.

-Next, Duplicator will automatically migrate your local site to the live server.
+Next, your local site will be moved to the live server.
 You can use the Admin Login button to access your new website!

 Frequently Asked Questions (FAQs)